Physical Determination of the Action: Potential of mechanical system

-\begin{rem} Intrinsic action $w$ and extrinsic steering actions $\mathrm{RB}^{(i)}$ (resp. unit action $w_{\mathbf{1}}$) provide the physical model for the differentiated analysis of mechanical systems. \end{rem} We justify physical quantities and corresponding mathematical formulation from principles for measuring (pre-theoretic notions energy and impulse of) actions.
-We derive the formalism of Classical Mechanics under specified assumptions.
-The \emph{limitation} of quantitative equations stem from the admissibility of empirical approximations underlying our material models for basic measurements.
-E.g. in the case of Gravity the spatiotemporal domain of gravitational interactions and the domain of calorimetric resp. steering actions justify a practical separation to arbitrary precision.
-By comparably instantaneous steering and measurement actions at practically the same configuration of the system we can provide a reproducible quantification of gravitational interactions.
+From the operationalization of energy and momentum we obtain true physical quantities and derive basic equations of classical mechanics.
+Their scope and limitations stem from empirical approximations in our construction of material models for basic measurement operations.
+In gravity e.g. the spatiotemporal domain of gravitational interactions and the domain of calorimeter interventions $\mathrm{RB}^{(i)}$ justify a practical separation to arbitrary precision.
+The approximate \emph{separability} admits reproducible measurement procedures.
+By the extent to which each measurement action represents an instantaneous ''kick'' in practically the same place we can steer the gravitational process $w$ gradually along any path $\gamma\subset \mathcal{C}$ in the configuration space of the system and measure the potential energy and momentum gain.

-\subsection{Potential Field}
+\subsection{Potential field}